 Shields agreed to a three-bout, seven figure contract with Sky Sports, which has included in it the fight with Marshall, although much of the financial agreement’s of the deal have been kept under wraps.

-With less then a month to go until the new date, here is all you need to do know about the Shields v Marshall prize money...
+With only a few days to go, here is all you need to do know about the Shields v Marshall prize money...

 When is Shields v Marshall?